Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Introduction

 In conclusion, we can find that conventional machine learning methods and classical neural network methods have similar workflows in the MIA task.
 They typically rely heavily on feature engineering~\cite{Al-2015-PEHC}.
-These workflows usually contain image acquisition, image preprocessing, image segmentation, feature extraction, classifier design, and evaluation.
+These workflows usually contain image acquisition, image preprocessing, segmentation, feature extraction, classifier design, and evaluation.
 The reliability of accuracy depends on the design and extraction of features~\cite{Al-2015-PEHC}.
-In recent years, with the development and popularization of CNN, one of the most important parts of deep neural networks, the MIA task is no longer affected by feature engineering.
-Compared with the classical ANN method, CNN can directly extract useful features from the image through the convolutional kernel.
+In recent years, with the development and popularization of CNN, which is one of the most important parts of deep neural networks, the MIA task can work without feature engineering.
+Compared with the classical ANN method, CNN can directly extract valuable features from the image through the convolutional kernel.
 This kind of ability makes the research and application of CNN in MIA increase rapidly and obtain overwhelming advantages.